 Now, I have another exercise routine for you.
-If you sit a lot at work, I got a couple quick exercises that will help you alleviate your neck and shoulder pain.
+If you sit a lot at work, I have a couple of quick exercises that will help you alleviate your neck and shoulder pain.

-In today’s video, I will go through a neck and shoulder pain exercise routine if you sit all day.
+In today’s video, I will go through a neck and shoulder pain exercise routine.

 The Neck and Shoulder Pain Exercise Routine if You Sit All Day